Smallest crowd of season watches as Mariners lose to lowly Orioles, fail to gain ground in wild-card race

 Given what transpired in the clubhouse on Tuesday afternoon, it would be easy to use some snarky comment or reference about the Mariners showing more fight pregame than in their lackluster 5-3 loss to the worst team in baseball — the Baltimore Orioles.

 The pregame incident that sources said happened between Dee Gordon and Jean Segura and was broken up by multiple players and had a soap opera feel, perfect for social media and narratives.
-Did it effect the Mariners?
+Did it affect the Mariners?

 “I thought our guys were ready to play,” manager Scott Servais said.
 “Quite frankly, I thought we’d really come out and get after it early.”